 That progress is coming at a fortuitous time, as a recent report from the United Nations Intergovernmental Panel on Climate Change (IPCC) points out.

 This group of science and environmental experts has been studying climate change for some time now and while its conclusions have been attacked on and off as "bad science" it's a little hard to argue, at this stage, that humans are indeed pumping more and more carbon dioxide into the atmosphere and warming the planet gradually.
-In a way, the gradualness of the process is part of the perception problem.
-No one who lived through this past winter in Vermont would seem to be on firm ground arguing that the planet is inexorably warming.
-This is a slow motion process, playing out over years and decades.
-No galvanizing "9/11" moment here.

 But the evidence does clearly point to continued warming, perhaps enough to threaten the viability of coastal cities and the fertility of certain traditional agricultural breadbaskets.
 What's intriguing and adds to the complexity of this subject is that climate change - in addition to its slow motion character - is also having varying impacts on different parts of the world.